Research Profile

 Research Interests

-My first monograph Outrage in the Age of Reform: Irish Agrarian Violence, Imperial Insecurity, and British Governing Policy, 1830-1845 will be published by Cambridge University Press in September 2022.
+My first monograph Outrage in the Age of Reform: Irish Agrarian Violence, Imperial Insecurity, and British Governing Policy, 1830-1845 was published by Cambridge University Press in September 2022.
+The paperback was published in May 2024.
 It is a re-examination of the so-called 'decade of reform' that demonstrates how Ireland – especially Irish agrarian violence – shaped British political culture in previously unappreciated ways.

 My next project will explore the relationship between the British Empire and the constituent Queen's Colleges c.
 1845-1921.

-Additionally, I am co-editor with Dr Heather Laird (UCC, School of English) of the forthcoming Dwellings in Nineteenth-Century, an edited collection arising from the Society for Nineteenth Century Ireland's 2021 conference held at UCC.
+I am co-editor with Dr Heather Laird (UCC, School of English) of the recently published Dwellings in Nineteenth-Centuryan edited collection arising from the Society for Nineteenth Century Ireland's 2021 conference held at UCC.

 Publications